2024 Solar Incentives Guide for Mercerville, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-You can now apply for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
-This credit will then be decreased by a few percentage points every year until it expires.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit extends until 2035.
+You can now apply for a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then decrease annually until it expires.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Mercerville solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Mercerville solar panel installation expert.

 State & Local Solar Incentives